-Timeliness of electronic filing is based on local time in the District of South Carolina (eastern time zone).
+Timeliness of electronic filing is based on local time in the District of South Carolina (Eastern time zone).
 Filing must be completed with a court generated NEF before midnight in the eastern time zone to be considered timely filed that day.
-The time for a response after service by electronic means is governed by Fed.
-R. Civ.
-P. 6(e) (allowing an additional three days after electronic service) and Fed.
-R. Crim.
-P. 45(c) (same).
 Nothing in these policies and procedures should be construed to change or extend any deadlines set by statutes of limitations prescribed by law, Federal Rules of Procedure, Local Rules, or orders of the court.

 The ECF System automatically calculates final dates for filing a response to certain pleadings, memoranda, and orders.
 The computer-generated deadline is contained in the docket entry for the document to which a response is due and is on the NEF if an NEF is issued.
-The date calculated by the ECF System controls as the deadline, unless the presiding judge has specified a different deadline by either oral or written order.
+Unless the presiding judge has specified a different deadline by either oral or written order, or service is made pursuant to Fed.
+R. Civ.
+P. 6(d) (allowing an additional three days if service is made by mail, leaving with the clerk, or other means consented to) and Fed.
+R. Crim.
+P. 45(c) (same), the date calculated by the ECF System controls as the deadline.
 The judges' oral or written ruling controls even if issued prior to the computer-generated deadline.